Apiary-gateway/gateway/NOTES_FOR_LOGGING.md

 4. There is no typing for `Response`, so we have to determine the `success_reason` in `router.ts`.

 5. Ideally we would want to take care of routing history within the logging mechanism.

+6. Now, 1 full request-response cycle is a unit, not individual hops.